-If you have a child who is going to have oral surgery, it is likely that oral sedation might be recommended or even required.
-Oral sedation might sound intimidating due to the word sedation; but, unlike anesthesia or IV sedation, oral sedation is much less complicated and comes with very few adverse effects or concerns.
+If you have a child who is going to have oral surgery, oral sedation might be recommended or even required.
+Oral sedation might sound intimidating due to the word sedation.
+However, unlike anesthesia or IV sedation, oral sedation is much less complicated and generally has very few adverse effects or concerns.

 What Is Oral Sedation?

 Oral sedation is when your child receives oral medication that helps them to be conscious but in a sleep-like state during a procedure.
 The medicine usually allows them to sleep, but it is possible that they can be completely awake and feel very little and remember little to nothing.

 Like a magic memory eraser, oral sedation is an excellent way to take away the pain and anxiety of having something like a tooth pulled, so that your child doesn’t have to suffer any emotional distress.

 The oral medication that a child receives during a procedure will usually last after the treatment is completed.
 Your child can be sent home immediately following its completion without concern.
 It might be alarming to see your child at first because they can seem incredibly out of it and incoherent, but this should be very short-lived.

 Once the medication wears off, they generally will not remember what happened during the procedure and will be back to their old self.

 It is not unusual for your child to talk after a procedure about it, which can also be somewhat concerning.
 They often will not make much sense and be completely unaware of what they are saying.

 Even if they talk about what happened and what they witnessed, that doesn’t mean that the oral sedation didn’t work.
 When your child fully wakes up after the medications have worn off, it is unlikely that they will remember a thing.